🔍 공개 퀴즈 검색

 According to the competitive exclusion principle:

-1. Two species can occupy the exact same niche indefinitely
+1. Two species can share the exact same niche indefinitely

 2. All species have identical niches

-3. Two species cannot occupy exactly the same niche in the same place at the same time ✓
+3. Two species cannot occupy the same niche in the same place ✓

 Which is an example of an ecosystem service?